January and February have brought icy cold weather, wind chills, and snow to many parts of the world.

 - Fantastic Sauna available for use after a long day

 - Free wifi in the huge lounge

 - Free organic tea and coffee, free food shelves, Free kicksleds and bikes to borrow

 - Walking distance from Bus stop from Kolari Train Station and Kittilä Airport bus, Frozen lake a short walk away, Ski tracks and Ski Resort Ylläs close by, Restaurant, Pubs and a well stocked Supermarket a stone’s throw away.

-* I planned this entire trip on my own and have paid in full everywhere I have stayed at and eaten at, also for all activities.
+* I planned this entire trip on my own and have paid in full everywhere I have stayed at and eaten at, all travel including flights and local transfers and for all activities.
 As always all opinions expressed are as always my own.

 Amazing place.
 You mist have had a wonderful time.
 The place looks beautiful with snow covered on the rooftop.